NWChemEx/PluginPlay/docs/source/modules/advanced.rst

 =================

 Modules that are meant to be called as part of a loop (typically when optimizing a quantity) require special consideration.

-TODO: Finish this section once issue #160 is taken care of
+Generally they will have APIs which take the current quantity and return an updated version of it.

 Satisfying Multiple Property Types
 ==================================